Criminal Defense FAQ

 Likewise, police may intimidate you into allowing them to perform a search.
 Always remember your right to decline this search until they have a warrant.
 If they are asking for permission, that means they do not have probable cause to enter without it.

 What should I do when I’m pulled over for OWI?

 First and foremost, always be respectful to the officer.
 If you make any wrong moves or act in a disrespectful way, your case may be made worse.

 Secondly, know your rights.
 You have the right to remain silent, and you have the right to decline a search of your vehicle unless the officer has probable cause.
-You also have the right to an attorney, and you should call a criminal defense lawyer as early as you can to be sure that no one infringes upon your rights.
+If you are pulled over on suspicion of drunk driving, You also have the right to an attorney, and you should call a criminal defense lawyer as early as you can to be sure that no one infringes upon your rights.